EmanuelAlmirante/Chat-App/README.md

 # Setup

-Run the server with `go run Server.go` and then run up to 10 clients with `go run Client.go`.
+Run the server with `go run Server.go` and then run up to 10 clients (can be changed in the code) with `go run Client.go`.

 # Commands